- No rib resection

-Among the benefits, this method stands out for being minimally invasive, best reflected postoperatively with barely visible two short cuts on the lateral chest wall, leading to small postoperative scars.
+Among the benefits, this method is minimally invasive, best reflected postoperatively with barely visible two short cuts on the lateral chest wall, leading to small postoperative scars.

-After and before the surgery you need to exercise, no matter what kind of sports you prefer.
+After and before the surgery, you need to exercise, no matter what sports you prefer.
 Exercising allows you to go through the tough postoperative times easier while leaving you with more body and mind strength.

-During the recovery time, do yoga, use vacuum bells, use any methods and extra equipment for keeping your body posture upright.
+During the recovery time, do yoga, use vacuum bells, and use any methods and equipment to keep your body posture upright.